National Water and Wastewater Conference

 As part of a broad initiative to develop decision support tools for the design and rehabilitation of core public infrastructure to ensure adequate performance under existing climate and future climate change, the National Research Council of Canada (NRC) and Infrastructure Canada (INFC), in partnership with collaborators and stakeholders, undertook a study to examine risks and potential opportunities emerging from changes in precipitation, temperature and freeze/thaw cycles on water distribution system resilience and performance.
 Specifically, the project addressed the following: 1) the impacts of temperature and precipitation changes on water consumption and the ensuing implications for hydraulic capacity, 2) the impacts of temperature and precipitation changes on energy consumption in water distribution system operation, 3) the impacts of changes in temperature, precipitation and freeze/thaw cycles on water main breaks, and 4) the impacts of temperature changes on water quality (through tracking of chlorine residuals).
 This presentation will summarize the methodologies used in the project and provides a brief review of their outcomes.
 Additionally, it provides an update on various other research projects undertaken by NRC to understand the impact of climate change on various infrastructures.

 Ehsan Roshani, National Research Council of Canada (NRC)

 11:00 am – 12:30 pm EST

-Infrastructure Canada – For Partners & Builders e.g. the green infrastructure component of the Investing in Canada Infrastructure Program (ICIP) and the Natural Infrastructure Fund
+Infrastructure Canada – For Partners & Builders e.g. the green infrastructure component of the Investing in Canada Infrastructure Program (ICIP)

 The Investing in Canada Infrastructure Program is one way the Government of Canada is delivering funding to communities through the Investing in Canada Plan.